install.packages(c('rPraat', 'phonTools', 'seewave', 'multitaper', 'emuR',

 , and the sample rate of the file is given in snd_obj$fs

 .
-If we use the base R plotting function to produce a regular line plot of the signal, we get a waveform.
+If we use the base R plotting function to produce a simple line plot of the signal, we get a waveform.
 I’ve added red lines indicating the location of the sibilant.

 <- c(0.075, 0.21)